Written by: Gene Fitzgerald // Last Updated:

 Let’s start by installing the reverse osmosis faucet that will soon provide you with clean, great tasting drinking water.

-First of all, you need to decide where you want to place it – unless your sink already has an extra hole that you want to use (might be covered by a chrome plate).
+Again, you need to decide where you want to place it – unless your sink already has an extra hole that you want to use (might be covered by a chrome plate).
 If not, you have to drill a new hole in the sink or countertop.
 The faucet should be positioned with convenience in mind.
 A flat area is required.

 Please note: You may require a special type of drill bit to prevent scratching or chipping depending on the material.